I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 2. Convert Kit

-ConvertKit is a simple email marketing tool, really adored by bloggers.
+ConvertKit is a simple email marketing software, really adored by bloggers.

 Why?
 I suppose it’s because the software solves the problem of promoting their content and keeping in touch with those who want to hear from them.

-You can quickly create simple autoresponder sequences, tag customers based on the actions they take while reading your emails and then shoot the content they are actually interested in.
+You can quickly create simple autoresponder sequences, tag customers based on the actions they take while reading your newsletters and then shoot the content they are actually interested in.

 ConvertKit is good for those who have outgrown MailChimp (or who are sick of paying double for this overhyped brand) but do not yet need all the bells and whistles that come with such high-end solutions as InfusionSoft.